Net-Centric Airborne Defense Element (NCADE)

 The commonality with AMRAAM enables NCADE to launch from a wide variety of aircraft.
 NCADE has the same form, fit and interfaces as the Advanced Medium-Range Air-to Air Missile (AMRAAMT) and can be integrated onto current and future aircraft such as the F-15, F-16, F/A-18, F-22 Raptor, F-35 Lightning II, and many international aircraft.
 Using AMRAAM infrastructure decreases lifecycle cost persistent unmanned aerial vehicle (UAV) applications with the integration of the AMRAAM launcher.

-NCADE uses a combat-proven imaging infrared seeker that is in production.
+NCADE uses a combat-proven imaging infrared seeker that was in production.
 A nosecone and aerospike protect the infrared seeker during flyout and operation.
 Targeting can be provided by radar and infrared search and track sensors employed on existing aircraft.

-NCADE is the result of an FY2006 earmark.
+NCADE was the result of an FY2006 earmark.
 Net Centric Airborne Defense Element (NCADE) also received a $6,000,000 earmark in FY2008.
 Earmarks are funds provided by the Congress for projects or programs where the congressional direction (in bill or report language) circumvents the merit-based or competitive allocation process, or specifies the location or recipient, or otherwise curtails the ability of the Executive Branch to properly manage funds.
 Congress includes earmarks in appropriation bills - the annual spending bills that Congress enacts to allocate discretionary spending - and also in authorization bills.

-Raytheon is under contract to the Missile Defense Agency (MDA) for NCADE concept development and risk reduction.
+Raytheon was under contract to the Missile Defense Agency (MDA) for NCADE concept development and risk reduction.
 By May 2007 Raytheon Company had demonstrated a key propulsion component of the Network Centric Airborne Defense Element (NCADE) program.
 As part of the NCADE risk-reduction program, Raytheon and partner Aerojet tested an advanced hydroxylammonium nitrate thruster that provided more than 150 pounds of thrust for longer than 25 seconds.
 This test, which took place at the Aerojet facility in Redmond, Wash., demonstrated what the Missile Defense Agency calls "knowledge points."

 Raytheon also fabricated two prototype NCADE seekers.
 The seekers have undergone characterization testing in a high-fidelity simulator demonstrating their ability to track a booster in the presence of a bright rocket plume.